 Raising revenue for local government has become an intractable problem over the years.
-The various methods tried, Local Rates, the Community Charge and Council Tax have all proved unsatisfactory.
-A local Income Tax has also been proposed as a solution.
-However there appears to be a general consensus that any local tax should relate in some way to property and be graduated according to the rentable value of the property.
-Previous systems have attempted this in different ways, but none has ever directly taken into account the most important factor; the value of the site upon which the property stands.
+The various methods tried––local rates, the community charge and council tax––have all proved unsatisfactory.
+(For a critique of the council tax refer to Part 3, Item 7, The Council Tax Deficiency).
+A local income tax, as practised in the US, has also been proposed as a solution.
+However, in the UK at least, there appears to be a general consensus that any local tax should relate in some way to property and be graduated according to the rentable or capital value of the property.
+Previous systems have attempted this in different ways, but none has ever directly taken into account one of the most important factors, the value of the site upon which the property stands.

-The value of a property has two parts; the value of the building, the bricks and mortar, and the value of the site.
+As mentioned in Part 1 the value of a property has two parts: the value of the building––the bricks and mortar––and the value of the site.
 A tax on the site value only would resolve many problems.
 It would remove the current penalty against new building or making improvements.
-It would encourage the productive use of vacant and ‘brownfield’ sites and it would provide a natural system of gradation of relative values.
+It would encourage the productive use of vacant and ‘brownfield’ * sites and it would provide a natural system of gradation of relative values.